-Total 1,093,466,924 USD
+Total 1,093,466,924 USD1

 Measure Cost Estimate 1.
-Pedestrian mobility 32,539,332 USD Establish regulation on pedestrian infrastructure and plan its application 10,500 USD Adapt and preserve sidewalks 25,836,089 USD Widen sidewalks 5,000,533 USD Generate more walking and shared-use streets 1,692,210 USD 2.
-Cycling mobility 7,203,513 USD Elaborate a Cycling Director Plan for Havana 10,418 USD Awareness-raising campaign about cycling 104,178 USD Develop a network for buying, selling and repairing bicycles 10,418 USD Create safe cycling infrastructure, including parking spaces 4,136,324 USD Extend the bike-sharing system 2,942,175 USD 3.
-Public transport and intermodality 942,590,406 USD Improve gender equality in the public transport system 10,417 USD
+Pedestrian mobility 32,539,332 USD 10,500 USD Establish regulation on pedestrian infrastructure and plan its application Adapt and preserve sidewalks 25,836,089 USD Widen sidewalks 5,000,533 USD Generate more walking and shared-use streets 1,692,210 USD 7,203,513 USD 2.
+Cycling mobility 10,418 USD Elaborate a Cycling Director Plan for Havana 104,178 USD Awareness-raising campaign about cycling 10,418 USD Develop a network for buying, selling, and repairing bicycles Create safe cycling infrastructure, including parking spaces 4,136,324 USD 2,942,175 USD Extend the bike-sharing system 942,590,406 USD 3.
+Public transport and intermodality Improve gender equality in the public transport system 10,417 USD Implement the fleet renewal plan and guarantee the fleet's sustainability 631,292,963 USD Plan the public transport network restructuring 266,802 USD

-Originally, the budget was split into two sections.
+1 Originally, the budget was split into two sections.
 A number of measures' costs were calculated in the local currency (CUP) and the remaining ones in euros.
 This division was proposed to link the measure with potential sources of finance available (domestic or international).
 The table shows the total cost for each measure converted into USD.